Tiledesk/tiledesk-dashboard/README.md

 Edit the file brand.json in the folder `src/assets/brand/` to customize
 - company name,
 - logo images,
-- navigation
+- navigation,
 - contact email and more

-Edit the file _variables.scss in the folder `src/assets/sass/md/_variables.scss` to customize the colors
+Edit the file _variables.scss in the folder `src/assets/sass/md/` to customize the colors

 # Build